HarelAmezcua/arms-robotic-system/README.md

-Here's a professional and detailed `README.md` template for a robotic system that uses the **Graph of Convex Sets (GCS)** for collision avoidance:

----

 # Robotic Collision Avoidance using Graph of Convex Sets (GCS)

 This repository implements a robotic motion planning system using the **Graph of Convex Sets (GCS)** for **collision-free trajectory optimization**.
 It leverages recent advances in convex relaxation and optimization to generate smooth, safe, and dynamically feasible paths in cluttered environments.